Soldy/openPanthera/README.md

 # !Security WARNING!

-Panthera is safe if you always use the provided layer or correct prepare syntax.
+Panthera is safe onlY IF you always use the provided layer.
 Panthera cannot fix Human stupidity.
 Sorry :(

 ## Install